 Check our events calendar to learn when other events are happening and determine the best and worst times to visit.

 During school holidays (check the dates here), throughout the year, many French people from all over France bring their families to the French Riviera.
 This means that the beaches, hotels, restaurants, etc. are all packed and traffic is slow.
 If you can, it’s best to avoid traveling to the French Riviera during these times.

 The Côte d’Azur is protected by hills in the west and the Mercantour Alps in the northwest, meaning a mild Mediterranean climate year-round.
 Expect almost 300 days of sunshine, with stretches of rain around the shoulder months of March and April, as well as October and November.
 June and September are some of the best months to visit the region, while July and August are the height of the season.

-The best time for swimming and sun bathing on the French Riviera is the summer, from mid-June to August.
-That’s also, not surprisingly, when the beaches are very crowded.
+From mid-June to August the beaches are very, very crowded.
 Tourists cram the beaches in the summer months, making it harder to snag beach beds and dinner reservations.